What We Believe

 God’s word centres on Jesus Christ; and most of all his death and resurrection, by which God rescues people for himself and renews creation.
 It is through the Bible that we come to know Jesus, thanks to the ministry of the Holy Spirit.

-We strive to point others to the unique glory of our unique saviour, Jesus Christ, by sharing his Gospel.
-Or to put it another way: we strive to make Jesus known
+We strive to point others to the unique glory of our unique Saviour, Jesus Christ, by sharing his Gospel.

 As a church we are shaped by Anglican convictions in our doctrine, tradition and practice.
 Our staff and those who teach hold to the doctrines summarised in the 39 Articles of Religion, The Homilies, and The Book of Common Prayer.

 St Cuthbert’s is part of the East Haringey deanery within the Diocese of London.